San Diego RN Schools

 The University of San Diego offers master's and doctoral programs for nurses, along with a path to RN certification through a special master's program.
 There are many options for specialization within the degree programs.

-Master's Entry Program
+Master's Entry Program in Nursing

-The Master's Entry Program allows individuals with a bachelor's or higher degree in a subject other than nursing to earn a master's degree in clinical nursing with 21 months of intensive study.
+The Master's Entry Program in Nursing allows individuals with a bachelor's or higher degree in a subject other than nursing to earn a master's degree in clinical nursing with 21 months of intensive study.
 Graduates will be eligible to take the NCLEX-RN, as well as the Clinical Nurse Leader certificate test.
 In addition to a bachelor's degree, applicants need to have completed prerequisite courses in human anatomy, human physiology and microbiology.
 Applicants must have spent 100 hours volunteering in a hospital and observing RNs.
 Required courses include nursing practice with many types of clients such as the elderly, the mentally ill and children.

 Doctor of Philosophy (Ph.D.) in Nursing